lara-martin/Principles-of-AI/homeworks/project/lit-review.md

 2. __Related Work__: What previous research will you be using, building off of, or being inspired by?
 Tell a short "story" using what you found out from the Lit Review above.
 This can include papers from the course schedule as well as anything else you want to cite.
 3. __Methods__: What are the steps to accomplish your project?
 This should describe both the steps you've done so far (data collection and system planning) and the ones you plan to do.
 This doesn't have to be the final methods that you end up using, but writing out a plan out will help you figure out some details you might not have thought of otherwise!
 4. __Data__: What data have you decided to use?
 Where did you get it from, what does it look like, and what are some potential problems with it?
-5. __Evaluation Plan__: What will you be using to evaluate your research question or that the components of your interactive experience are working well?
+5. __Evaluation Plan__: What will you be using to evaluate your research question or that the components of your AI system are working well?
   * These can be things like accuracy, diversity metrics, perplexity, BLEU/ROUGE scores, success rate, human evaluation scores, etc. depending on your project.
 6. __Preliminary Results (optional)__: Describe any results you have so far.
 These can include results for intermediate steps that build toward your main project goal.
 If you haven't gotten anything working succesfully yet, negative results or plans for experiments to run are great to report too!
 This section should include tables, plots, and example system outputs where applicable.
 7. __Attribution__: For each of your team mates, write a couple sentences describing their main contributions to the project so far and what each person plans to do for the rest of the project.